 The state’s aid comes as preliminary indications are the country’s tax revenues could be significantly lower than budgeted for in the 2019/20 budget, Mboweni said, which in turn is expected to substantially increase the government’s borrowing requirement.

-The proposed Bill will allocate an additional R26-billion to Eskom in the current 2019/20 financial year and R33 billion in the 2020/21 financial year.
+The proposed Bill will allocate an additional R26-billion to Eskom in the current 2019/20 financial year and a further R33 billion in the 2020/21 financial year.
+This is on top of the R23-billion annually that had already been announced in this year’s February budget.

 The fast-tracked state aid for the utility will require government to “revise its funding strategy and current weekly bond issuance at levels beyond what we’d planned”, Mboweni said.